 A Disney vacation simply isn't complete without a face-to-face meeting with the Mouse himself.
-Each Disney World theme park offers you the opportunity to meet not only Mickey, but other favorite characters as well.
-Look for princesses as you wander through World Showcase (Epcot), meet Captain Jack Sparrow in Adventureland (Magic Kingdom), or visit with Handy Manny and the Little Einsteins outside Playhouse Disney (Disney's Hollywood Studios).
+Each Disney World theme park offers you the opportunity to meet not only Mickey but other favorite characters as well.
+Look for princesses as you wander through World Showcase (Epcot) or meet Captain Jack Sparrow in Adventureland (Magic Kingdom).

 Disney makes it easy to spot your favorite characters.
 Each Disney theme park offers a printed schedule of character greeting times (look for these at the front entrance, at Guest Relations and at the tip board for each Disney theme park).
 Some characters are easier to find than others.
 Mickey and Minnie make appearances in each park every day, but other characters may only come out sporadically.